-Course Requirement Responsible Personnel Required WBAs (DO, ART, PAT, Consult) Direct Observation (DO) from General Surgery DOs must be completed by faculty only .
-Subrotation x1 • Direct Observation (DO) from ICU Subrotation or PATs, ARTs, and Calling a Consult may be completed by Surgical Subspecialty x1 residents, fellows, APPs, or faculty.
+Course Requirement Responsible Personnel

+Required WBAs (DO, ART, PAT, Consult)

+Direct Observation (DO) from General Surgery Subrotation x1 Direct Observation (DO) from ICU Subrotation or Surgical Subspecialty x1 Assessment and Reasoning Tool (ART) x5 Procedural Assessment Tool (PAT) x 5 Calling a Consult x 2 DOs and ARTs must be completed by faculty only .
+PATs and Calling a Consult may be completed by residents, fellows, or faculty.

+Evaluations